"Without a sense of caring, there can be no sense of community."

 HMS was initially established in 1980 as a “free-standing National Health Service Corps (NHSC) site,” an early version of a Community Health Center (CHC).
 As matter of public policy the NHSC was all but eliminated under Ronald Reagan.
 Consequently, due to an inability to recruit providers into Lordsburg and Hidalgo County, the first version of HMS ceased to exist in 1985.
 The current version of HMS was re-founded in 1995 in Lordsburg NM, with $35,000 in New Mexico Rural Primary Health Care Act funding and four family medicine physicians rotating two days per week from Silver City.

 With the advent of the Affordable Care Act (ACA), HMS obtained funding for the Silver City Community Health Center and assisted with the opening of the new Senior Center in Lordsburg.
-ACA also helped fund the development of the HMS Family Medicine Residency Program (FMRP) and expand the number of people receiving private and public (Medicaid) health insurance, which has helped HMS provide an ever increasing range of quality services in Grant and Hidalgo Counties.
+ACA also helped fund the development of the HMS Family Medicine Residency Program (FMRP) and expand the number of people receiving private and public (Medicaid) health insurance, which has helped HMS provide an ever increasing range of quality services in Hidalgo and Grant counties.